faustom721/viandasgo/README.md

   - PostgreSQL

 ## Apps
-- **Main:** The main app of the project.
+- **Core:** The core app of the project.
 It contains the main views and templates.
 Like the landing page, and the contact page.
+Also authentication is managed here.
 - **Clients:** The clients app contains the views and templates for the clients section.
 Here the clients can see the menu and make orders.
 - **Food Places:** The food places app contains the views and templates for the